 The remuneration package for the Executive Management team is structured to reward the achievement of ambitious short-term objectives and also to provide incentives to focus on long-term goals.
-The package consists of a base salary, short- and long-term incentive programs, pension and other fringe benefits.
+The package consists of a base salary, short- and long-term incentive programs, pension and other fringe benefits and payments.
 The base salary is aligned with the average salary of our peer companies.
 The short-term incentive is awarded as an annual bonus, if agreed targets for the preceding financial year are met.
-The CEO can, subject to the 2019 Annual General Meeting's approval of amended remuneration guidelines for Lundbeck, receive up to fourteen (14) months' base salary as a bonus pay-out following exceptional results.
+The CEO can receive up to fourteen (14) months' base salary as a bonus pay-out following exceptional results.
 The other members of the Executive Management team can receive up to six (6) months' base salary as a bonus, also on condition of exceptional results.

-In addition, members of the Executive Management team participate in long-term incentive programs that include share-based instruments, such as warrants and shares.
+In addition, members of the Executive Management team participate in long-term incentive programs that include share-based instruments, such as warrants, restricted share units and shares.
 The programs are based on generating value for shareholders and can be accessed when pre-defined long-term strategic targets are achieved.
 The pension plan for Executive Management is a defined contribution plan, which corresponds to similar schemes in the market.
 On termination of employment, members of Executive Management receive no more than two years' salary.